 Director Suitability Guidelines

 The Guidelines set out the minimum criteria for assessing the suitability of persons to serve as a Director of RAA.
 The Committee has the responsibility to make determinations as to whether a person complies with the Guidelines.
-The Guidelines apply to all persons seeking to be elected or appointed to the RAA Board of Directors and all persons who are sitting Directors.
+The Guidelines apply to all persons seeking to be elected, or appointed to the RAA Board of Directors and all persons who are sitting Directors.

 If the Committee determines that a person does not comply with the Guidelines, the person will not be eligible for election or appointment to the RAA Board, unless the RAA Board otherwise determines.
 A person must also comply with all other eligibility requirements set out in RAA’s Constitution.